DucTran999/jwtkit/README.md

 `jwtkit` is a minimal and extensible utility package for working with JSON Web Tokens (JWT) in Go, built on top of [`github.com/golang-jwt/jwt/v5`](https://github.com/golang-jwt/jwt).

-It supports:
+✨ _Features_:

-- Multiple algorithms (HS256, RS256, etc.)
+- Multiple algorithms (HS256, RS256, ES256, EdDSA, etc.)
-- Custom claims or standard claims
+- Custom or standard claims
-- Signing and parsing
+- Signing and parsing support
-- Centralized error handling
+- Centralized and type-safe error handling

 ---